piscue/rpi-instrument/README.md

 Currently, It has support for 1 MCP3008, 2 MPR121, 4 Switches (GPIO), 1 Led (GPIO), 1 Midi IN USB Core Midi interface and some external DACs based on "hifiberry" (PCM5102), IQaudIO Pi-DAC+, and Core Audio USB interfaces.

 It also does some performance tuning, system setting, puredata configuration, install puredata and related libraries.
+It also has support to GrandOrgue install and Autostart via variable (Don't use raspbian lite, use the normal one that provides Desktop environment).

 ## Inital steps